Everything you need to know about Graham Crackers in the UK

 If making S’mores then you could try digestives just like we did here.
 You might think they are a bit thick so another alternative could be digestive thins or malted milk biscuits.

 If you are making a cheese cake or pumpkin pie then try Maryland double chocolate cookies for the base if you love chocolate, or ginger biscuits for a really good crunch with a bit of bite.
 We have used both and find them great choices.
-And crushing them up with a rollin-pin is great for stress relief.
+And crushing them up with a rolling pin is great for stress relief.

 How to make Graham Crackers